leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.3.0/usermanual-econnect-m3-part-1.md

 ### Product Synchronization - Item Disabling

-Configuration is provided to Enable or Disable the products in Magento.
+Configuration is provided to Disable the products in Magento.

 Set yes to Disable the product status and map the required conditions.

 <kbd><img alt="item disabling" src="https://raw.githubusercontent.com/leanswift/leanswift.github.io/dev/ecommerce/images/econnect-user-manual-ion-part1/item-disabling.png"></kbd>

+_Note: Once a product is disabled, it cannot be enabled via sync again.
+Product can only be enabled manually._

 ### Product Synchronization - AttributeSet Mapping